icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 Raw molecular data is submitted to a **Regional Data Processing Centre (RDPC)**.
 RDPCs are responsible for processing your program's molecular data according to the [Analysis Pipeline](/docs/analysis-workflows/analysis-overview).
 If you are unsure which RDPC you should submit to, please [contact the DCC](https://platform.icgc-argo.org/contact).

 :::note
- [Sample Registration](/docs/submission/registering-samples) is the first step in the data submission life cycle.
+ [Sample Registration](/docs/submission/registering-samples) is the first step in the data submission process.
 You **must** register samples before submitting molecular data.
 Please ensure that your samples are registered on the ARGO Data Platform before continuing with this step.
 :::
 ## Data Submission Client Configuration